samisalami/xenobladeorg/README.md

 * Run locally with `symfony server:start`

 ##Static output
+The generation needs a bit more memore than the PHP default.
+Set inside your php.ini:
+`memory_limit=512M`
+Afterwards
 ``php bin/console dump-static-site``
 (will be generated in /output)
 ``php -S localhost:8001 -t output``